 - Discuss any specific concerns with your Local Medical Committee while protecting patient confidentiality.
 If you are experiencing difficulties, it is likely that other practices in the area are as well.

 - Investigate any complaints in the usual way, offering an apology where appropriate and providing the patient with an explanation and informing them of any learning points that have been identified.
-Also see the MDU's full guidance on dealing with complaints.
+See our full guidance on dealing with complaints.

 - You have a responsibility to raise concerns if you think that patient safety is or may be seriously compromised.

-Get advice from us if you face criticism as a result of a delayed referral or if you are concerned about the impact on safe patient care.
+Get advice from us if you face criticism as a result of a delayed referral or if you're concerned about the impact on safe patient care.

 The following case is fictitious but based on the types of cases that could occur.